CAG Constitution

 1. Any member in good standing may propose a change in the Constitution providing the signatures of five other members in good standing have been secured.

-3. Ratification of the change requires the approval of two-thirds of the members who return the ballot within the specified time.
+3. Ratification of the change requires the approval of two-thirds of the members whose vote is recorded within the specified time.

-1. A general business meeting shall be held each year at a place and time designated by the Executive Committee.
+1. An Annual General Meeting shall be held each year at a place and time designated by the Board Executive.

-3. The agenda of the Annual General Meeting will be circulated in advance to all members and specific reference will be made to proposed constitutional changes, increases in membership dues, and proposals to undertake major new commitments.
+3. The agenda of the Annual General Meeting will be circulated in advance to all members and specific reference will be made to increases in membership dues and proposals to undertake major new commitments.

 4. All business at the meeting shall be settled by a simple majority of all members in good standing, present and voting.